MJoergen/nexys4ddr/dyoc/Episodes/ep19_-_C_Runtime/README.md

 Additionally, writing to the ROM is removed as well.

 ## Test program
-As a test of the system, I've implemented a small program to solve the 8-queens puzzle on a chess board, see
+As a test of the system, I've implemented a small test program in src/main.c to solve the 8-queens puzzle on a chess board, see
 <https://en.wikipedia.org/wiki/Eight_queens_puzzle>.
 The program does an
 iterative brute force search, and should end up finding 92 different solutions (including rotations etc).
 We have not yet implemented any VGA output, but the